🚧Documentation is under active development β€” content may be incomplete or change frequently.

 • Configurable working directory per workflow

-• Home page tips β€” Contextual tips powered by a remote channel feed
+• Home page tips β€” Contextual tips that update over time

 Job Monitoring